LethalZoro/QR-Code-Generator/README.md

 3. **Deploy**: Click the "New app" button, select your repository, and deploy.

 Streamlit will provide you with a URL (e.g., `https://your-app-name.streamlit.app`).
 You can then **replace the placeholder link at the top of this README** with your live app link!

-### 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.